Site Logo

 Overview

-The Assistance for the Visually Impaired may be awarded to a person who is 14 years of age and over who is completely or partially visually impaired.
+The Assistance for the Visually Impaired may be awarded to a person who is between fourteen (14) years and under sixty-five (65) years of age, who is completely or partially visually impaired.

 What you’ll get

-The Assistance for the Visually Impaired is paid every 4 weeks in advance.
+The Assistance for the Visually Impaired is paid every four (4) weeks in advance.

 Eligibility